SciLifeLab/courses/ngsintro/1910/labs/loops_lab.md

     # add the .bam file ending to the filename
     filename_bam=$filename_bam.bam

-    # add the path information to the bam file name to save the bam in the same folder as the sam file
-    filename_bam=$1/$filename_bam

     # check if the intended output file doesn't already exists.
-    # ${file%.*} means that it will take the file name and remove everything
-    # after the last punctuation in the name.
     if [ ! -f $filename_bam ];
     then